etm1226/nimbix_app-gimp/README.md

 # app-gimp
-Push2Compute wrapper for Gimp editor in CentOS
+Jarvice wrapper for Gimp editor in CentOS